Before Your SESSION:

 4. After removing the above bandages, you’ll want to clean your tattoo with mild, unscented soap and lukewarm water until it’s no longer goopy or soapy.
 Don’t submerge or rub your healing tattoo, simply pat it with soap, let running water do the work to remove excess, then pat dry.

-5. Apply a small amount of ointment like aquaphor, cocoa butter, or hustle butter to the tattoo.
-For the first week wash your tattoo and reapply ointment 2-3 times daily, after the first week switch to an unscented moisturizer for 2-3 weeks.
+5. Apply a small amount of ointment like cocoa butter or hustle butter to the tattoo.
+For the first week wash your tattoo and reapply ointment 2-3 times daily, after the first week switch to an unscented moisturizer for 1-3 weeks.

-6. To avoid the tattoo drying out and scabbing overnight, apply ointment or moisturizer to the area and wrap with saran wrap to keep it moisturized and contained.
+6. To avoid the tattoo drying out and scabbing overnight, apply ointment or moisturizer to the area and wrap the tattoo to keep it moisturized and contained.

 7. Tattoos generally take 2-4 weeks to heal, depending on scale and complexity.
 Have patience, the better care you take of them the better they’ll look when full healed.
 Avoid sun exposure, submerging in water, tight clothing, and don’t scratch, itch, or pick at your tattoo!